stilvoid/Ire/README.md

 A sort of scripting language thingy based around regular expressions

+## Installation

+    npm install -g ire

+## Usage

+You can run a script from a file with:

+    ire myscript.ire

+Or you can pass a script in with the `-e` option:

+    ire -e '//Hello, world\n/p'

+If you add the `-p` flag, ire will print the data line at the end of the script.
+This is useful when using ire in pipe such as:

+    cat /proc/cpuinfo | ire -p -e '/\s*:\s*/ = /'

 ## Syntax

-Ire expects a single statement per line
+Ire programs are made up of blocks of statements.

 Statements can be indented after another statement to show dependency or grouping.
+If you prefer, you can group statements by using { and }.

+While inside a group using { and }, you cannot use indentation to show grouping but you can use semicolons to separate statements as well as newlines.

 A statement can be either: